So to begin at the top, and here, I want you to understand this to, what's going on in this schematic,

 because apolipoprotein B or ApoB-48 is not present, pathology number one.

 Pathology number two, it's the fact that you need to have C-II.
-Where does C-II come from?

-At the capillary lipoprotein lipase.
 That C-II exists to stimulate that CPL.

 What if you're deficient of C-II?
 Your lipoprotein lipase isn't working.